PhD Students

 Pursued M.Sc. thesis research at NISER

-Current: Graduate Student, University of California, Los Angeles (UCLA)
+After masters: Graduate Student, University of California, Los Angeles (UCLA)

 Glauber modeling of high-energy heavy-ion collisions and azimuthal anisotropy studies of produced particles